 (Text from the Brochure "Colico Outdoor")

-June and July open on Saturday and Sunday: 10am - 5pm
+November: open only on Saturday and Sunday: 10am-5pm

-Last entry 60 minutes before closing time.
 Closed in case of bad weather.
-Acess is not alloewed outside the opening times.
+Acess is not allowed outside the opening times.

 Adults: € 5,00